Explanation of grade and appeal about a grade

 Explanation of grade

 You are entitled to an explanation of the grade you have been given (see § 5 of the University of Bergen’s Academic Regulations).
-In case of an oral exam, trial lecture or concert, the request for an explantion must be put forward immediately.
+In case of an oral exam or a trial lecture, the request for an explantion must be put forward immediately.
 For written exams, the request must be put forward within a week after the grade is announced.

 To request an explanation, contact the exam administration at the relevant department by e-mail.
 The e-mail must contain your full name, student number, course title and code.